Analogue wedding photography

 My photography style

 There is some cross over between editorial and documentary and I often find couples actually want documentary rather than editorial as they tell me they want unposed storytelling photography combined with a few relaxed portraits which is exactly what I do!
 Have a look through the photographs below and if you like them the chances are I am the right film wedding photographer for you regardless of editorial/documentary labels!
-You can also see my digital portfolio by clicking here.

-Film wedding photographer service
+Film wedding service

 As an additional add on to my usual digital photography I will shoot colour or black and white film, I can also supply a boxed set of gorgeous prints in mounts or you can include film images along with digital in a wedding album.
 Film in addition to digital coverage is priced at £50 per roll (36exp.) which includes film, processing, high resolution scans and the original negatives posted to a UK address.